This Website uses Cookies

 Tiny Blue Dot Foundation (TBD) seeks to fund rigorous, empirical, statistically valid, and sound research on neural, experiential, and psychological factors related to a concept called Perception Box.
 Our grant funds will support research to develop relevant techniques and interventions to expand the walls of people’s Perception Box, to measure the effectiveness of such techniques and interventions for clinical or non-clinical populations, and to track their basis in the brain using appropriate tools.
 This Request for Proposal (RFP) relates directly to the Expanding the Walls of Our Perception Box programmatic statement.

 We seek to support broad neuroscience-based research to allow children, teenagers, and adults to understand that the reality they experience is a construct of their mind, amenable to change.
-That is, they can learn to expand their Perception Box to reduce the anxieties that come with living in the modern world, minimize strife and to be more mindful and compassionate with others and themselves.
-We fund innovative research involving mindfulness, breathwork, high-quality listening, psychedelics, neuromodulation and other techniques.
-For this RFP, we are particularly, but not exclusively, interested in research related to mental health and wellness in pediatric populations aged 5-18.
+That is, they can learn to expand their Perception Box to reduce the anxieties that come with living in the modern world, minimize strife, and to be more mindful and compassionate with others and themselves.
+We fund innovative research involving mindfulness, and other meditation practices, breathwork, psychedelics, neuromodulation, technologies such as AI and VR, and other relevant interventions.

 Key Features